elok/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][driving_backwards]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back into the center on its own.
+These images show what a recovery looks like starting from the extreme left and right:

 ![alt text][recovery_left]
 ![alt text][recovery_right]

-To augment the data set, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images horizontally and cropped the upper portion of the images.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 13,068 number of data points.
+I then preprocessed this data by normalizing it and cropping the upper portion.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 15 as evidenced by the training loss falling below 0.01 I used an adam optimizer so that manually training the learning rate wasn't necessary.